ilefM/sorting-visualiser/README.md

 # sorting-visualiser

-This project is a simple sorting algorithms visualiser
+This project is a simple sorting algorithms visualiser made with html, css and vanilla javascript

+We can visualise the execution of a sort algorithm

 ## Features